tHeStRyNg/swapStation/README.md

 devUrl- https://swapstation.algorithmic.one/

+Fees Structure
+- 0.3% is taken on every swap made
+- 0.25% of this fee is immediately redistributed to users in the form of LP rewards
+- 0.05% of this fee is sent to the SwapStation treasury

 ### Install Procedure
 #### Use Node 16 as required
 ``` error detective-postcss@5.1.1: The engine "node" is incompatible with this module.
 Expected version "12.x || 14.x || 16.x".
 Got "20.12.0" ```